 If the professional (artist) was aware what the print-ready file requirements were (ie. they knew about this topic enough to know what they don’t know), they might have chosen to do one of two things:

-- Admit that they’re unable to provide the print-ready file and recommend an expert who can
+- Admit that they’re unable to provide the print-ready file and recommend a professional (designer) who can.

-- Learn how to make the print-ready file, either by asking a designer for help, or looking up information online.
+- Learn how to make the print-ready file, either by asking a colleague (designer) for help, or looking up information online.

 Unfortunately, most artists don’t know how much they don’t know, and so they assume that a PNG file is suitable for advanced printing jobs (which it’s not).